pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 Note that you must set the `DOCKER_LMOUNT` variable to mount the directory from the host containing the datasets.

+> [!TIP]
+> If you need to use `sudo` for whatever reason, the password is `ertyerty`.

+> [!WARNING]
-The X11 display should be shared between the container and the host.
+> The X11 display should be shared between the container and the host if you want to visualize the plots.

-To test this, one may run:
+To test the X11 sharing, one may run inside the container:

 ```bash
 xclock